BMW-Importer/metafox-sites/documentation/first_block_development.md

     ]
    }
    ```
-7. The next step is to add it in a filter (It is a place where we define the group wher the component appears)
+7. The next step is to add it in a filter (It is a place where we define the group where the component appears).
+Also if needed, it is here where we define if we need to allow another component under this created component.
+Below example to add the newly created component (text-image) under the section
 ```json
   {
     "id": "section",